 El Camino Real on the Kansas City Taco Trail

-El Camino Real is a small, locally-owned taqueria with authentic Mexican street tacos.
-The Al Pastor is the must-try taco here.
-Everything is unique about these tacos.
-First, they make the corn tortillas from scratch and cook them one by one right in front of you.
 Then, there’s the pork.
 Loaded on a rotisserie and cooked low and slow, with fresh pineapple on top, marinating the pork as it cooks.
 As diners order each taco, they take a house-made corn tortilla, shave the pork off the rotisserie and garnish it with raw onions and cilantro.
 It doesn’t get any fresher than this.
 The fun is watching them make the tortillas.

 Piper’s Pro Planning: If you plan to visit more than one taqueria in succession, remember to order only tacos rather than the entire taco plate.
 El Camino Real was my first stop, and it was lunchtime.
-I ordered the taco plate complete with beans and rice, forgetting we had several more visits on the Taco Trail that afternoon.
+I ordered the taco plate with beans and rice, forgetting we had several more visits on the Taco Trail that afternoon.
 Pace yourself!

 Bonito Michoacan Taqueria

 Part grocery store, part meat market, and deli, Bonito Michoacan Taqueria is a combination venue with about a dozen tables.
-They serve cafeteria-style, so when you reach the front of the line, be prepared to tell the server behind the counter how many tacos you want.
+They serve cafeteria-style, so when you reach the front of the line, tell the server behind the counter how many tacos you want.
 You specify what type of meat those will be and if you like onions or cilantro.
-They serve the tacos on flour tortillas.
+They serve tacos on flour tortillas.

 Tacos El Guero—100% Michoacanos

-- Campechanos, mixed beef steak with chorizo
+6. Campechanos Tacos, mixed beef steak with chorizo

-- Tripa de Res, beef tripe
+7. Tripa de Res Tacos, beef tripe

-- Birria de Rez, beef birria
+8. Birria de Rez Tacos, beef birria

 Paleterias Tropicana on the Kansas City Taco Trail